 These large and looming questions are a part of the life journey.
 These were questions that my bankruptcy didn’t answer.
 My debt position was minimized, but my struggles were with me no matter my state of residence.
 I struggled with the two questions above.
 Do you struggle or have you struggled with them?
 If so, you are also searching, just as I was.

 Discovering the answers to these questions will help you know your purpose!
 When I did, my life began to turnaround.

 Next Week’s Post in the Series : How do I know my purpose?

-Question: What have you done to answer the questions above?
+Question: What can you do today to begin to answer the questions above?
 You can leave a comment by clicking here.